 Your Privacy Rights.
 In accordance with applicable law, you may have the right to:

-- Request deletion of your personal information, subject to certain exceptions prescribed by law.
+- Request deletion of your personal information.

 - Request restriction of or object to processing of your personal information, including the right to opt in or opt out of the sale of your personal information to third parties, if applicable, where such requests are permitted by law.

 - Withdraw your Consent to our processing of your personal information.
 Please note that your withdrawal will only take effect for future processing and will not affect the lawfulness of processing before the withdrawal.